sveltia/sveltia-cms/README.md

 - If you revert changes and there are no unsaved changes, the Save button is disabled as expected[^118].
 - You can hide the preview of a specific field with `preview: false`[^126].
 - Fields with validation errors are automatically expanded if they are part of nested, collapsed objects[^40].
+- The preview pane won’t cause a scrolling issue[^136].
 - When you click on a field in the preview pane, the corresponding field in the edit pane is highlighted.
 It will be automatically expanded if collapsed[^41].
 - The preview pane displays all fields, including each title, making it easier to see which fields are populated.
 - Provides better scroll synchronization between the panes when editing or previewing an entry[^92].
 - You can use a full regular expression, including flags, for the widget `pattern` option[^82].
 For example, if you want to allow 280 characters or less in a multiline text field, you could write `/^.{0,280}$/s` (but you can now use the `maxlength` option instead.)
 - A long validation error message is displayed in full, without being hidden behind the field label[^59].
 - Any links to other entries will work as expected, with the Content Editor being updated for the other[^100].
+- In the Boolean and Select widgets, you don’t have to update a value twice to re-enable the Save button after saving an entry[^139].

 ### Better data output